julianfigueroaGL/gorilla-cast-docs/docs/best-practices/index.md

 :::

-There's no need to define a property in Data to directly modify the DOM
+There's no need to define a property in Data to directly modify the DOM.

 ::: tip Good